Skip to main content

 Updated

 The main draw for people coming to La Plagne in winter is, of course, skiing and snowboarding.
-However, there’s a whole host of other activities to do in La Plagne in the summer as well as in the winter.
+However, there’s a whole host of other activities to do in La Plagne in both summer and winter.

 Whether you're just looking for something to do when the lifts close or you simply don't ski, we promise you you'll have no time to get bored here!